Sally Haley

 Haley and her husband were part of a group of artists who helped to create a small art scene in Portland, which are now a part of the city's landscape.
 Haley herself was widely known and praised by art critics for her portraits and still life paintings.
-She held many solo and group exhibitions throughout her long career.
+She was well trained in the classical techniques of painting like the old masters (as taught to her by Daniel V. Thompson at Yale), but she would also experiment with surrealism and minimalism, especially in the 1950s and 60s.
+She held many solo and group exhibitions throughout her long career, and was frequently mentioned and reviewed in local newspapers.
 She has been honored twice with retrospectives, one at the Portland Art Museum in 1975, which holds her work in their collection, and another at Marylhurst College in 1993.
 Haley received the prestigious Oregon Governor's Award for the Arts, in 1989.
 Her work is also part of many public and private collections, including the Tacoma Art Museum, Washington; The Hallie Ford Museum of Art at Willamette University, Salem, Oregon; the American Telephone and Telegraph Company of New York, the Federal Reserve Bank of San Francisco, California; and Kaiser Foundation and Portland Civic Auditorium in Oregon.

-Haley was one of the muralists involved in painting post office murals as part of the Federal Art Project.
-She completed the twelve-foot-long mural, Mail-The Connecting Link, in McConnelsville, Ohio, in 1938.
-While her largest work, depicting the outdoors was not her favored subject matter.
-She preferred domestic subjects and interior spaces with hints of the indoor or outdoor space that lay beyond.
+Haley and Russo's legacy had been carefully attended to over the years by their niece Laura Russo, who opened the Laura Russo Gallery in Portland in 1986.
+The gallery would house much of their works, showing and selling them regularly.
+The gallery is now owned and operated by Martha Lee, who still regularly shows their work to this day.

-Sally Haley died at an assisted living facility in Portland, Oregon, on September 1, 2007, at age 99.
+Mike Russo died in 2004, and Sally Haley died 3 years later at an assisted living facility in Portland, Oregon, on September 1, 2007, at age 99.